stanfordpython/python-handouts/installing-python-windows.md

 Great!
 We're halfway there.

 Next, you'll need to download a Unix OS.
 We recommend using [Ubuntu 18.04](https://www.ubuntu.com/download/desktop/thank-you?version=18.04.1&architecture=amd64).
+Now,

 1. Launch VirtualBox by double-clicking on the downloaded executable.
 2. Create a new VM instance and point the prompt to the Ubuntu ISO you just downloaded.
 3. VirtualBox will prompt you to configure lots of settings for your new virtual machine.
 You can use the defaults, or you can adjust the settings if you know what you are doing.
 Roughly speaking, the more resources you give to your VM, the fewer your normal non-VM computer has.
 	a.
-You can name your operating system something like `cs41-vm`
+You can name your virtual machine something like `cs41-vm`
 4. Click through the on-screen instructions to finish setting up Ubuntu.

 Ubuntu is a Linux distribution, so from here you should follow the [Linux](https://github.com/stanfordpython/python-handouts/blob/master/installing-python-linux.md) guide that has already been posted.

 If you'd like to be oriented to VirtualBox itself, they have posted [a manual](https://www.virtualbox.org/manual/ch01.html) (warning: it's pretty long) that covers First Steps with VirtualBox.
-If you only read one section, we recommend Section 1.9: Running Your Virtual Machine.
+If you only read one section, we recommend "Section 1.9: Running Your Virtual Machine."